thacuber2a03/toast/README.md

 #### `registerTests(tests: map[str]TestFn)`

 Registers various tests consecutively.
-Will throw a fatal error if the name is already registered with this context.
+Will throw a fatal error if any of the keys are registered as names for tests with this context.

 #### `registerTest(name: str, test: TestFn)`